ansible/lightbulb/workshops/adhoc_commands/README.md

 ### The Assignment

-Install Ansible on your controller machine using pip and then perform the following operations using ad-hoc commands:
+Perform the following operations using ad-hoc commands:

 1. Test Ansible is setup correctly to communicate with your web nodes using the ping module.
 1. Install the latest `epel-release` on the web nodes using the yum module.
 (Use `https://dl.fedoraproject.org/pub/epel/epel-release-latest-7.noarch.rpm` on RHEL).